MadhukarMoogala/madhukarmoogala.github.io/README.md

 - [`gray-matter`](https://www.npmjs.com/package/gray-matter) — For parsing frontmatter

 These are examples — your actual dependencies may differ depending on your implementation.

 ---

-## 🧠 Philosophy

-This blog is intentionally minimalist — no trackers, no bloat, just words and ideas.
-It’s built to reflect, to share, and to stay honest.

----